Shih Tzu

 Making an informed decision about the Shih Tzu requires weighing all factors together.
 Here is a consolidated assessment to help you decide confidently whether this breed matches your situation.

-You will love the Shih Tzu if: You enjoy an active lifestyle with daily outdoor activities, can provide consistent training and appropriate supervision with visitors, have adequate space with outdoor access, and enjoy or do not mind regular grooming routines.
+You will love the Shih Tzu if: You prefer a calm, relaxed companion that does not demand constant exercise, have children or plan to start a family, live in any housing situation including apartments, and enjoy or do not mind regular grooming routines.
 The Shih Tzu's toy heritage brings specific qualities that dedicated owners find deeply rewarding.

 Next steps: If the Shih Tzu seems like a good match, explore our detailed sub-pages on lifespan, cost, temperament, and health for deeper information.
 Connect with Shih Tzu owners through breed clubs and online communities to hear firsthand experiences.
 If possible, spend time with Shih Tzus before committing - attending dog shows, visiting breed-specific meetups, or fostering through a rescue organization.
 Use our Puppy Weight Calculator and Dog Age Calculator for practical planning, and review our expert guides for training, nutrition, and health care advice tailored to all breeds and life stages.